ethberlinzwei/Bounties/.github/ISSUE_TEMPLATE/bounty-template.md

 ---
-name: Bounty template
+name: Sponsor Bounty Template
-about: Use this template to create a new bounty for the ETHBerlin Zwei hackathon
+about: Use this template to create a new bounty for the ETHBerlin³ hackathon.
-title: '[BOUNTY] Project name - task'
+title: "[BOUNTY] Project - Task"
-labels: bounty
+labels: sponsor-bounty
-assignees: ''
 ---

 # A title to grab a hackers attention